RGK73/python-challenge/README.md

 # PyBank and PyPoll

-* PyBank: Analysis on monthly Profit/Loss data
+* PyBank: Analysis of monthly Profit/Loss data
-* PyPoll: Analysis on election result
+* PyPoll: Analysis of election result

 ## Background

-In this work, I created python scripts for analyzing the financial records of PyBank and the election result of PyPoll.
+In this work, I created Python scripts for analyzing the financial records of PyBank and the election result of PyPoll.

 ## PyBank

 ![Revenue](Images/revenue-per-lead.png)

-* In this work, I created a Python script for analyzing the financial records of PyBank.
-With a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv), the dataset is composed of two columns: `Date` and `Profit/Losses`.
+* In this work, I have created a Python script for analyzing the financial records of PyBank.
+With a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv), the dataset comprises two columns: `Date` and `Profit/Losses.`

 * Create a Python script that analyzes the records to calculate each of the following: